 - Must be authorized to work in the U.S.

 - Ability to communicate in English.

 - 1,000 hours multi-engine turbine Pilot-in-Command (PIC) in a fixed wing aircraft.

 From the rugged mountains to white sandy beaches, wild outposts to hip urban centers, we call the West home.
 Our pilot domiciles are in Seattle, Portland, Anchorage, San Francisco, and Los Angeles.

-From there, we fly to destinations throughout the United States, Canada, Mexico, and Costa Rica.
+From there, we fly to destinations throughout the United States, Canada, Mexico, Costa Rica, and Belize.

 The Alaska Airlines difference

 Like all Alaska Airlines employees, our pilots share the desire to make a positive difference.
 Meet Mike Baumgartner, an Alaska Airlines “Legend” (our top employee honor).
 Throughout his career with us, he’s made his voice and his leadership count by being a true ambassador for our airline.
 His smile says it all.Read more about Captain Mike Baumgartner

 We pledge to increase our African American female pilots by 2025

 African American female pilots make up about one half of 1 percent of all professional pilots across the industry.
 At Alaska, we’re all about people and reflecting those we serve, but this statistic is a reminder of how far we have to go.